 Courtney has a passion in building community, specifically in aligning health and race equity in public health practice and actions.
 Her work takes intentionality and ongoing learning, unlearning, and relearning.
 She enjoys participating in Brave Talks, which has deepened her personal journey and continues to keep her challenged and connected to community and is honored to be a part of its ongoing imprint in our community.

 Jerry is a specialist for the talent program and lead for Spectrum Health’s Office of Diversity, Equity and Inclusion (DEI).
 He is responsible for leading DEI strategic planning within Spectrum Health and supports as a DEI consultant for 14 other regional Spectrum Health locations.
 Jerry is a certified leadership development training professional for Vital Smarts, a certified Unconscious Bias facilitator for the Cultural Intelligence Center, and former national trainer for the YMCA of the USA.

-Through her work at the Berrien County Health Department, Gillian strives to improve health outcomes in her community, specifically addressing the impacts that structural racism has on health.
+Through her work in public health, Gillian strives to improve health outcomes in her community, specifically addressing the impacts that structural racism has on health.
 She has a passion for public health storytelling and connecting with community members on health equity and social justice initiatives.

 Melinda is a cancer survivor and advocate for person-centered, family-oriented care.
 She and her husband have six children and live in South Haven.
 Melinda holds a PhD and was a 2018-19 Health and Aging Policy Fellow.
 She currently is the Vice President of Continuing Care at Spectrum Health Lakeland, president of Caring Circle, and interim president of Spectrum Health Lakeland Foundation.
 Melinda loves to be involved in her community and is on several boards and service groups.